Your Health and Gut Microbiome Tests

 What is Microbiome?

-In addition, the prevalence of good microbiomes (those that produce vitamins or prevent pathogen replication) and bad microbiomes (such as the potential pathogens like salmonella and E. coli) can be analyzed through this test.
+In addition, the prevalence of good microbiomes (those that produce vitamins or prevent pathogen replication) and bad microbiomes (such as potential pathogens like salmonella and E. coli) can be analyzed through this test.
 These types of microbiome form an integral part of your internal microbial ecosystem.

 Gut Microbiome Tests – Is the Diagnosis Worth its Cost?

 When your fecal sample is sent for a microbiome test, it goes through a lab procedure referred to as 16s RNA ribosomal sequencing.
 In this process, the DNA in the sample is isolated and sequenced to create a snapshot of your microbiota or microbiome.
 The test analysis gives a synopsis of how unique and different your microbiome is from that of others.
 The diversity and balance of microbes help in mapping the species and strains of phages, yeast, parasites, bacteria, fungi, and viruses existing in the gut.
 This diagnostic test often leads to health studies pertaining to different human conditions and diseases like irritable bowel syndrome, diabetes, obesity, and colon cancer.

 Why are the Microbiome Tests Recommended?

 Gut microbiome testing is recommended to increase the number of microbial species linked with your overall wellness.
 The test results can help in creating the ideal balance of proteins, fats, and carbohydrates in your diet.
 Once you know where the imbalance lies, you will strive to include food items such as probiotics and prebiotics that show higher compatibility with your metabolism.
 This, in turn, will pave the way for achieving and maintaining a suitable weight and increasing your focus, energy, and overall well-being.
-If you don’t think you get enough of these in the food you eat, you may wish to look into supplements as a way to ensure that you are giving your body what it needs.
+If you don’t think you get enough of these in the food you eat, you may wish to look into supplements such as those from Gundry MD as a way to ensure that you are giving your body what it needs.
 If this is something you are interested in, you could take a look at these Activated You reviews to find out what others are saying about the Activated You prebiotic and probiotic products, as a potential option.